Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Sundowning can result in various behaviors, including disorientation, anxiety, anger, and disregarding orders.
 The patients might start pacing or roaming about the residence when the sun sets.
 There are ways to prevent sundowning, but they don’t always work.

 Sundowning isn’t a medical condition.
 It’s a set of symptoms that appear at a certain time of day.
 People with Alzheimer’s disease and other kinds of dementia may have these characteristics.
 This behavior’s specific cause is unknown.
 However, it is known to cause uneasiness among patients, and they might want to “go home.”
-So, sundowning is a factor why patients might want to go home.

 This means that they want to avoid uneasiness and go to a location that they find familiar and comfortable.
-You can help them by setting an adequate sleep schedule for them and helping them stay away from mid-day naps.
-Reducing the background noise can also help them with sundowning.
+You can help by setting an adequate sleep schedule for them and helping them stay away from mid-day naps.
+Reducing the background noise can also help with sundowning.

 How to Respond to “I Want to Go Home”

 I can tell you right now there is no magic answer to this question.
 The response that works for one person may not work for another.
-On top of that, what works one day may not work the next day.
+On top of that, what works one day may not work the next day, and what works for a few weeks may not work long-term.
 It’s a delicate balance of trying to navigate to the right answer without inducing more anxiety.
-Following are some general guidelines.

 1) Meet Them Where They Are